sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 We can see that the learning rate plays a large role in SGD optimization.
 We can see that the fastest learning rate is 0.1, so it's likely we'll find a good fit between 0.1 and 1.
 Let's also take a look at Momentum based SGD and ADAM.

 <center>{% include image.html url="http://i.imgur.com/Qim9DX2.png"
-description="Simple Neural Network using SGD Momentum" size="600" %}</center>
+description="Simple Neural Network using SGD Momentum" size="800" %}</center>

     learn   train     validation
-    0.0001  0.026732  0.027404
+    0.0001  0.026732  0.02740
     0.001   0.016327  0.017287
     0.01    0.007881  0.008768
     0.1     0.004062  0.003983

+Each example above uses .9 for momentum.
+We can see that it's fairly similar to standard SGD, being better in 3 of the 4 learning rates.

 <center>{% include image.html url="http://i.imgur.com/RFXXV2G.png"
-description="Simple Neural Network using ADAM" size="600" %}</center>
+description="Simple Neural Network using ADAM" size="800" %}</center>

     learn   train     validation
-    0.0001  0.0030036 0.005175
+    0.0001  0.003003  0.005175
-    0.001   0.0044115 0.004428
+    0.001   0.004411  0.004428
     0.01    0.004339  0.004675
     0.1     0.004451  0.004161

-Our model ends up with a training error of 0.018857 and validation error of 0.02027.
-One thing to notice is that the model could have been trained for a longer period of time.
-This is only 5 minutes of training.
-The reason I'm not though is because this model is simply learning too slowly.
-There are other methods we can use to improve the performance and reduce the training time.
-If you have the time feel free to try running this for more epochs.
-For now we want to see some actual images with their predicted feature locations.
-I like grabbing a large span of them, 25 in this case, and displaying them.
+    1       0.004803  0.005160

+Adam fairs differently from the previous methods.
+Each learning rate rapidly approaches the 0.003 - 0.005 range, which is due to it's calculation of moving averages.
+The lowest step size yeilds the best training loss, however the validation error is the worst.
+We'll see how this plays out when running a model using ADAM for a longer period.

 <center>{% include image.html url="http://i.imgur.com/nOEjBHa.png"
 description="Simple Neural Network Results" size="600" %}</center>